As Yet Untitled (Triangulation), 2024 | plaster cast in plasterboard, 100x70 cm

 first draft at Studio Offbeats | second draft at Kunstverein Ve.Sch.

-Traces of the past are everywhere, etched into landscapes, urban environments, stones, and geological shifts.
+Traces of the past are omnipresent, etched into landscapes, urban environments, stones, and geological shifts.
 Mythological narratives weave around them, while excavation, display, and musealization make these remnants visible and preserve their legacy.

 The plaster casts merged into the wall act as referential structures, The image as a reference to a real location begins to dissolve, intertwining with site-specific features and transforming into an experiential place.
 The image or trace inscribes itself within the space, dissolving the boundary between representation and reality.
 Through this dissolution, the image ceases to be merely an object of viewership; instead, it becomes an integrated, immersive component of the place itself.